-In January 2015, Asesores Financieros Universitarios ("AFU") was organized, with the objective of establishing a mentoring program and helping nonprofit organizations with their general accounting, bookkeeping, financial statements preparation and other administrative and accounting related tasks.
+Nonprofit organization support and student mentoring program through Asesores Financieros Universitarios ("AFU") provides a mentoring program and helping nonprofit organizations with their general accounting, bookkeeping, financial statements preparation and other administrative and accounting related tasks.
 The program provides accounting students from universities in Puerto Rico the opportunity to work in a committee based non-profit organization under the supervision and guidance of an experienced mentor, usually a volunteer CPA from the Organization.
 AFU is part of the Consulting Program provided by the Organization.